joddern/Exercise1/README.md

 1: If you are not on the lab
 ----------------------------

 This exercise does not require that you use the machines at the real-time lab.
-However, for the last part of the exercise (and for exercise 2) you will need some way to run code written in C and Go.
+However, you will need some way to run code written in C and Go.
 Here are some alternatives if you are not on the lab:

  - C:
    - Windows: Use [TDM-GCC](https://jmeubank.github.io/tdm-gcc/download/), then use `gcc` from the command line or powershell.